Senator Dan Kotowski

 Brown is the recipient of many professional awards and recognitions, and has been profiled by many publications.
 In 2003, she was named one of Crain’s Chicago Business’s 40 under 40 and was also named one of the 25 Women to Watch by that publication in 2007.
 In 2005, Brown was named a Business Leader of Color by Chicago United and also one of the Top 50 Under 50 by Black MBA Magazine.
 In 2007, Brown was selected by Working Mother to receive the Legacy Award at its Chicago Multicultural Women's Town Hall.

-Larry Joseph sees his work at Voices for Illinois Children as trying to solve a puzzle: what data need to be shared, in what manner, and with what audience to result in positive policy changes for children.
-As director of Voices' Budget & Tax Policy Initiative, Mr. Joseph oversees research and analysis on state fiscal policies and their impact on the lives of children and their families.
-Prior to joining Voices in 2007, he was senior research associate at the Chapin Hall Center for Children at the University of Chicago, where he did policy analysis on Medicaid, welfare reform and fiscal federalism.
-He previously served as associate director of the University's Center for Urban Research and Policy Studies in the School of Social Service Administration (1987 to 1996) and in the Irving B. Harris Graduate School of Public Policy (1996 to 2003).
-For 10 years, Mr. Joseph collaborated with Voices in organizing the highly regarded Illinois Welfare Policy Symposium, which examines policies and programs affecting low-income families and advances strategies for reducing poverty and expanding economic opportunity.
+Larry Joseph is Director of Research at Voices for Illinois Children, where he works on state fiscal issues, education policy, health care, and a range other issues affecting children and families.
+Prior to joining Voices in 2007, he was senior research associate at the Chapin Hall Center for Children at the University of Chicago, where he did policy analysis on Medicaid, welfare reform, and fiscal federalism.
+He previously served as associate director of the University's Center for Urban Research and Policy Studies in the School of Social Service Administration and in the Irving B. Harris Graduate School of Public Policy.
 Mr. Joseph earned his doctorate in political science from the University of Wisconsin – Madison.
 He also has a master's degree in public policy studies from the University of Chicago and a bachelor's degree from Brandeis University.
-He and his wife, attorney Lauren Newman, have a teenage daughter, Carol.

 John S. Kamis recently started a position with the firm of Carpenter Lipps & Leland.
 He previously served as a Senior Advisor to Illinois Governor Pat Quinn, focusing on economic development, legislative affairs, and budget management.
 In that role, Mr. Kamis led several administration initiatives, including the Governor’s Economic Recovery Commission and the strategic planning group working to implement “Budgeting for Results”, the Governor’s budget and performance management reform plan.